Superconductivity in Correlated Multi-Orbital Systems with Spin-Orbit Coupling: Coexistence of Even- and Odd-Frequency Pairing and the Case of Strontium Ruthenate: Leading and subleading eigenvectors

 At the $\blacklozenge$ symbol, spin fluctuations are very large with a magnetic Stoner factor of 95\%, while charge fluctuations are unenhanced by correlations.
 At this point in parameter space, the second eigenvector transforms like the A$_{1g}^-$ irrep, shown in \fref{fig:other_gaps}~e).
 Its intra-orbital components have a lot of gradients and sharp values due to extremely sharp peaks in the dressed \textit{p-h} susceptibility.
 Equivalently important components are the uniform inter-orbital $xy;yz$ and $xy;zx$ ones.

-We notice that all these second leading eigenvectors have odd-$\omega$ intra-orbital components.
-We do not find the even-$\omega$ solutions that could've been expected for SRO.
-First, the $d_{zx}\pm id_{yz}$ state that transforms like the E$_g$ irrep and which could originate from $\textbf{k}$-SOC~\cite{suh_stabilizing_2020, clepkens_shadowed_2021} is vanishing at k$_z=0$ and k$_z=\frac{2\pi}{c}$.
-To study this state, we would need to avoid using the pseudospin reduction of the Eliashberg equation.
-Moreover, we do not expect this state to be dominant, since the $\textbf{k}$-SOC obtained from DFT is negligibly small and SRO is well known to be quasi-2D~\cite{hussey_normal-state_1998}.
-Second, the odd-$\omega$ inter-orbital E$_g$ found when computing the dressed \textit{p-h} susceptibility using DMFT~\cite{kaser_inter-orbital_2021} was obtained when neglecting SOC.
+We notice that all these second leading eigenvectors have odd-frequency intra-orbital components.
+We do not find the even-frequency solutions that could've been expected for SRO.
+First, the $d_{zx}\pm id_{yz}$ state that transforms like the E$_g$ irrep and could originate from $\textbf{k}$-SOC~\cite{suh_stabilizing_2020, clepkens_shadowed_2021} is vanishing at k$_z=0$ and k$_z=\frac{2\pi}{c}$.
+To study this state, we need to include more k$_z$ dispersion and cannot use the pseudospin reduction of the Eliashberg equation \eref{eq:reduced_eliashberg}.
+However, we do not expect this state to be dominant, since the $\textbf{k}$-SOC obtained from DFT is negligibly small and SRO is well known to be quasi-2D~\cite{hussey_normal-state_1998}.
+Second, the odd-frequency inter-orbital E$_g$ found when computing the dressed \textit{p-h} susceptibility using DMFT~\cite{kaser_inter-orbital_2021} was obtained when neglecting SOC.
 Restoring it, the gap function would need to involve all orbital sectors, in which case intra-orbital E$_g$ would necessarily involve a strong $k_z$ dispersion like the $d_{zx} \pm i d_{yz}$ state or higher order harmonics, which is improbable.
 It might however be compatible with the E$_g^-$ intra-pseudospin state analogous to $\bm \Delta^\bigstar$.
 Third, although the extended $s$-wave proposed in some works~\cite{raghu_theory_2013, romer_knight_2019, romer_fluctuation-driven_2020} was found when neglecting SOC~\cite{gingras_superconducting_2019}, it appears only in the $yz/zx$ orbital sector because it is originating from fluctuations caused by the quasi-one-dimensional nesting vector.
-Again, considering strong SOC implies that all sectors are active, but the A$_{1g}$ irrep is incompatible with the $xy$ orbital sector if the strong antiferromagnetic nesting vector remains as important as we observe.
+Again, considering strong SOC implies that all sectors are active, but the A$_{1g}$ irrep is incompatible with the $xy$ orbital sector due to the repulsive nature of the singlet Coulomb interaction.
 Fourth, various works have proposed the $g_{xy(x^2-y^2)}$ A$_{2g}$ state~\cite{kivelson_proposal_2020, yuan_strain-induced_2021, clepkens_higher_2021, Wagner_GL_2021}.
-As a higher angular momentum version of $d_{x^2-y^2}$, this state might involve too many gradients in $\textbf{k}$-space, thus pushing its eigenvalue lower than many other states.
+As a higher angular momentum version of $d_{x^2-y^2}$, this state might involve too many gradients in $\textbf{k}$-space, thus reducing its eigenvalue.